Zuikyo/ZIKRouter/Documentation/English/RouterImplementation.md

 - Support multi classes of destination
 - You can add custom actions in the subclass, such as custom transition and custom AOP
 - Support AOP of view transition
-- Handle custom events the router
+- Handle custom events in the router
+- Add other custom features with your router subclass

 ## Simple Router